-"The School of Health Studies at The University of Memphis, exceeded my expectations from the moment I walked into the office of my advisor, Kathy Walker.
+"The School of Health Studies at the University of Memphis, exceeded my expectations from the moment I walked into the office of my advisor, Kathy Walker.
 I had just returned from Romania, where I taught P.E. for a year, with no knowledge of what I was doing, but I knew that I wanted this to be my career.
 Knowing nothing about the Physical Education Teacher Education program at UofM, I entered the program after being out of school for sometime.
 Kathy Walker secured my classes and set me up for success.
 One of my first semesters, I had Dr. Niki Bray, Dr. Carol Irwin, and Dr. Todd Layne, along with other great teachers, many being graduate students.
-The amount of knowledge, passion, and desire for their students to not only pass, but to walk out of the program ready to impact children's lives everyday as a Coach and P.E. teacher was evident in each of my instructors.
-My professors set high expectations and pushed each one of us to be our very best, everyday.
+The amount of knowledge, passion and desire for their students to not only pass, but to walk out of the program ready to impact children's lives everyday as a coach and P.E. teacher was evident in each of my instructors.
+My professors set high expectations and pushed each one of us to be our very best every day.
 As a PETE major, I developed the professional goal to make sure a child can feel better about themselves and feel confident in the physical active world.
-I am thankful for this experience and can not wait to put it into practice."
+I am thankful for this experience and can not wait to put it into practice." -Rebekah Gosney, BSEd

 Human Performance Labs

-Within the School of Health Studies, a collection of faculty-directed laboratories is available devoted to the scientific study of human health, performance, and fitness.
-View the laboratories and their respective directors.
+Within the School of Health Studies, a collection of faculty-directed laboratories is available devoted to the scientific study of human health, performance and fitness.

-Both undergraduate and graduate students have opportunities to participate in faculty-directed research, through their acting as a participant.
+Both undergraduate and graduate students have opportunities to participate in faculty-directed research.
 Students also work within the various labs as volunteers, interns, or graduate research assistants.